burningion/bicyclist-defense-jetson/bicycle-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features and API.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!